synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 }
 ```

 Most of the above should be pretty readable.
-Worth mentioning is that “px” is short for pixel (other measurement units are possible), and colors are specified in a hexadecimal “R”ed “G”reen “B”lue (RGB) notation.
+Worth mentioning is that "px" is short for pixel (other measurement units are possible), and colors are specified in a hexadecimal "R"ed "G"reen "B"lue (RGB) notation.
 For example, #F00 is pure red, #0F0 is pure green, and #00F is pure blue.
 That #FFF reference up above is pure white.

 ```css
 .main_page {